verstka/verstka.io/en-README.md

 # Verstka API

-Layout offers developers a convenient way to integrate the editor into the site via an API.
+Verstka offers developers a convenient way to integrate the editor into the site via an API.

 The format of the returned data (except for downloading files) is JSON, and will have the following fields: